demokratie-live/democracy-client/README.md

 - Run linter: `yarn lint`
 - Run doctor for Expo issues: `yarn doctor`

+### Dependency Resolutions (ANSI Tooling)

+We pin `wrap-ansi@7.0.0`, `string-width@4.2.3`, and `strip-ansi@6.0.1` to avoid a CommonJS/ESM interop runtime error ("TypeError: stringWidth is not a function") triggered in the Expo CLI table renderer when a newer ESM-only `string-width` version is hoisted.
+Details and an upgrade checklist live in [`docs/DEPENDENCY-RESOLUTIONS.md`](./docs/DEPENDENCY-RESOLUTIONS.md).

 ## Testing

 The project uses Maestro for end-to-end testing.
 See [Testing Documentation](./docs/TESTING.md) for more information.